Alduino/Mate-Rates-Rent-a-Car/README.md

 To save and exit the application, press escape at any time, then choose 'Yes'.

 Note that you can press Control+C to kill the application on most terminals, however be careful because this will not save your changes.

-## VCS

-During creating this application, Git was used to keep track of anything, and to provide a (private) backup on Github.
-You may open the directory in a Git viewer, or contact me (n10482661@qut.edu.au) to request access to the Github repo.
-Note: my username is Alduino (sometimes with an underscore at the end).